Bio Ethanol Projects

 Physical pretreatment of raw materials that contain lignocellulose

-Physical (mechanical) pretreatment includes milling (e.g. two-roll milling, ball or hammer milling and colloid or vibroenergy milling), irradiation (gamma ray, electron beam, microwave) and other (e.g. hydrothermal, expansion, extrusion or pyrolysis) methods.
+Physical (mechanical) pretreatment includes milling (e.g.??two-roll milling, ball or hammer milling and colloid or vibroenergy milling), irradiation (gamma ray, electron beam, microwave) and other (e.g. hydrothermal, expansion, extrusion or pyrolysis) methods.
 After physical pretreatments, the reduction in particle size and crystallinity of lignocellulosic biomass has an impact on the increase of specific surface area and reduction of the degree of polymerization.
 However, the particle size has to be optimized (very small particles are not desirable) because of high energy consumption during milling and negative impact on the pretreatment.
 Many of the mentioned size-reduction physical methods are not economically feasible due to the very high energy demands.
 Extrusion is a new and prospective physical pretreatment for biomass conversion into fermentable sugars.
 The capacity to ensure high shear rate, rapid heat transfer and effective mixing are the main extruder advantages.
-Yoo et al. employed extrusion as pretreatment for conversion of soybean hulls to fermentable sugars, and compared it with two traditional pretreatments using dilute acid (1% by mass H2SO4) and alkali (1% by mass NaOH).
+Yoo??et al. ??employed extrusion as pretreatment for conversion of soybean hulls to fermentable sugars, and compared it with two traditional pretreatments using dilute acid (1% by mass H2SO4) and alkali (1% by mass NaOH).
 Under optimal conditions the authors revealed the highest cellulose to glucose conversion of 95% by mass.

 Chemical pretreatment of raw materials that contain lignocellulose

-Chemical pretreatments include acid (sulfuric, hydrochloric, phosphoric or nitric acid), alkali (sodium or potassium hydroxide, ammonia or ammonium sulfite), or gas treatment (chlorine dioxide, nitrogen dioxide or sulfur dioxide) as well as addition of oxidizing agents (oxygen, ozone, hydrogen peroxide), ionic liquids (imidazolium-based ionic liquids) and organosolv (methanol, ethanol, acetone, glycerol, ethylene glycol, etc.).
+Chemical pretreatments include acid (sulfuric, hydrochloric, phosphoric or nitric acid), alkali (sodium or potassium hydroxide, ammonia or ammonium sulfite), or gas treatment (chlorine dioxide, nitrogen dioxide or sulfur dioxide) as well as addition of oxidizing agents (oxygen, ozone, hydrogen peroxide), ionic liquids (imidazolium-based ionic liquids) and organosolv (methanol, ethanol, acetone, glycerol, ethylene glycol,??etc.).

 The main goal of employing acid pretreatment is to solubilize the hemicellulose, making the cellulose more accessible to enzymes.
 Acid pretreatments use concentrated or diluted acids.
 However, concentrated acids (H2SO4 or HCl) are good hydrolysis agents with corrosive and hazardous characteristics.
 The main disadvantage of acid hydrolysis is formation of inhibitors, since released fermentable sugars can be decomposed into furfural (from pentoses) and HMF (from hexoses).
 These compounds are yeast cell growth inhibitors which have negative impact on the bioethanol production efficiency (e.g. reduced yeast growth, ethanol yield and productivity).

-For alkaline pretreatment of lignocellulosic raw materials, NaOH, KOH, Ca(OH)2 and NH4OH are used most often.
+For alkaline pretreatment of lignocellulosic raw materials, NaOH, KOH, Ca(OH)2??and NH4OH are used most often.
 In this pretreatment lower temperature and pressure than in the other pretreatment methods are applied.
 Alkaline pretreatment increases cellulose digestibility and it is more effective for lignin solubilisation.
 However, high cost of alkalis is one of the major drawbacks.
-In a study of Cheng et al., both Ca(OH)2 pretreatment (at 95 °C) and NaOH pretreatment (at 55 °C) significantly improved delignification of rice straw.
+In a study of Cheng??et al., both Ca(OH)2 pretreatment (at 95 ??C) and NaOH pretreatment (at 55 ??C) significantly improved delignification of rice straw.
 Ozonolysis reduces lignin content (hemicellulose is slightly affected, while cellulose is not), and does not produce toxic residues, but larger ozone demands makes this method very expensive.
 Wheat and rye straw, cotton straw, bagasse and poplar, sugarcane bagasse and straw have been pretreated by ozone in order to examine the features of this pretreatment method.

 The use of ionic liquids (ILs), salts usually composed of large organic cations and small inorganic anions, as solvents for lignocellulosic feedstocks pretreatment has also been intensively studied.
 ILs have a capacity to break the extensive hydrogen bonds in the polysaccharides and to stimulate their solubilization.
 They are characterized by thermal and chemical stability, nonflammability, wide liquid temperature range and good solvation features for various materials.
-ILs are known as “green” solvents due to the fact that during their use toxic or explosive gases are not formed.
+ILs are known as ???green??? solvents due to the fact that during their use toxic or explosive gases are not formed.
 During ILs pretreatment of switchgrass, significant increase of the enzymatic saccharification of xylan (63% xylose yield in 24 h) and cellulose (96% glucose yield in 24 h) was observed.
 Combined method that uses ILs and ammonia was examined for rice straw pretreatment.
 Obtained results show that 82% of the cellulose from rice straw was recovered with 97% of the glucose conversion, significantly higher than the individual ammonia or ILs treatments.
 Pretreatment of wheat straw by using IL ([emim][CH3COO]) resulted in high purity cellulose and hemicellulose fractions as well as 87% pure lignin.

 The organosolv is based on the use of organic or aqueous solvents (e.g. ethanol, methanol, acetone and ethylene glycol) to extract lignin and to ensure more accessible cellulose.
-In this pretreatment solvents are mixed with water in various portions, added to the biomass and heated (100–250 °C).
+In this pretreatment solvents are mixed with water in various portions, added to the biomass and heated (100???250 ??C).
 However, solvents need to be drained from the reactor, evaporated, condensed and recycled, which makes the pretreatment costs relatively high.
-Organosolv extraction of sugarcane bagasse under optimized conditions (30% by volume ethanol at 195 °C for 60 min) results in the production of 29.1% by mass of fermentable sugars.
-Sun and Chen studied the organosolv (glycerol-based) pretreatment of wheat straw.
-Under optimized conditions (liquid-solid ratio of 20 g/g at 220 °C for 3 h) 70% by mass hemicelluloses and 65% by mass lignin were removed from the lignocellulose-containing raw materials.
+Organosolv extraction of sugarcane bagasse under optimized conditions (30% by volume ethanol at 195 ??C for 60 min) results in the production of 29.1% by mass of fermentable sugars.
+Sun and Chen??studied the organosolv (glycerol-based) pretreatment of wheat straw.
+Under optimized conditions (liquid-solid ratio of 20 g/g at 220 ??C for 3 h) 70% by mass hemicelluloses and 65% by mass lignin were removed from the lignocellulose-containing raw materials.

 Physicochemical pretreatment of raw materials that contain lignocellulose

-Physicochemical pretreatments include wet oxidation, explosion (steam explosion, ammonia fibre explosion, CO2 explosion, SO2 explosion), microwave, ultrasound and liquid hot water pretreatment.
+Physicochemical pretreatments include wet oxidation, explosion (steam explosion, ammonia fibre explosion, CO2??explosion, SO2 explosion), microwave, ultrasound and liquid hot water pretreatment.
 The steam explosion consists in the treatment of ground biomass with high-pressure saturated steam and then the pressure is quickly released, which causes an explosive decompression of biomass.
-It usually starts at 160–260 °C (corresponding pressure of 0.69–4.83 MPa) for a short time (several seconds to a few minutes) before the biomass is exposed to atmospheric pressure.
+It usually starts at 160???260 ??C (corresponding pressure of 0.69???4.83 MPa) for a short time (several seconds to a few minutes) before the biomass is exposed to atmospheric pressure.
 During this pretreatment hemicellulose and lignin are degraded.
 This pretreatment is cost effective, but it also destroys a portion of the xylan fraction.
 During steam explosion incomplete disruption of lignin-carbohydrate matrix and generation of microbial inhibitors also occurred.
-Sugar cane bagasse was treated by steam explosion at 200, 215 and 230 °C for 5 min in the simultaneous saccharification and fermentation process of bioethanol production.
-The optimum pretreatment conditions (215 °C for 5 min) resulted in a total glucose yield of 86.8% by mass.
+Sugar cane bagasse was treated by steam explosion at 200, 215 and 230 ??C for 5 min in the simultaneous saccharification and fermentation process of bioethanol production.
+The optimum pretreatment conditions (215 ??C for 5 min) resulted in a total glucose yield of 86.8% by mass.
 Ammonia fibre explosion (AFEX) is an important pretreatment that utilizes physical (high temperature and pressure) and chemical (ammonia) processes to achieve effective feedstock hydrolysis.
 AFEX increases the surface accessibility for hydrolysis, promotes cellulose decrystallization and partial hemicellulose depolymerization and reduces lignin recalcitrance in the treated feedstock.
 However, this process is not efficient for biomass with high lignin content.
-Lau et al. studied AFEX pretreatment and enzymatic hydrolysis of empty palm fruit bunch fibre (EPFBF), obtained from palm processing industry.
-The optimal conditions were: 135 °C, 45 min residence time, water to dry biomass loading of 1:1 (g/g), and ammonia to dry biomass loading of 1:1 (g/g), giving yield of 90% by mass of the total reducing sugars after 72 h of enzymatic hydrolysis.
+Lau??et al.??studied AFEX pretreatment and enzymatic hydrolysis of empty palm fruit bunch fibre (EPFBF), obtained from palm processing industry.
+The optimal conditions were: 135 ??C, 45 min residence time, water to dry biomass loading of 1:1 (g/g), and ammonia to dry biomass loading of 1:1 (g/g), giving yield of 90% by mass of the total reducing sugars after 72 h of enzymatic hydrolysis.

 Supercritical fluids are gaseous substances compressed at temperatures above their critical point to a liquid-like density.
 Water, carbon dioxide and ammonia are the most often used substances in supercritical form.
-Supercritical CO2 mostly serves as an extraction solvent because it is nontoxic, noninflammable, inexpensive, and readily available, and it does not cause formation of inhibitory compounds.
-In supercritical CO2 explosion, the explosive release of CO2 pressure disrupts the cellulose and hemicellulose fractions, and consequently increases the accessible surface area of the substrate for enzymes.
+Supercritical CO2??mostly serves as an extraction solvent because it is nontoxic, noninflammable, inexpensive, and readily available, and it does not cause formation of inhibitory compounds.
+In supercritical CO2??explosion, the explosive release of CO2 pressure disrupts the cellulose and hemicellulose fractions, and consequently increases the accessible surface area of the substrate for enzymes.
 For the sugar cane bagasse pretreatment, supercritical CO2 and ultrasound served to improve the efficiency of enzymatic hydrolysis.
-In the pretreatment with only supercritical CO2 the amount of fermentable sugar increased 2.8 times compared to the untreated sugar cane bagasse and consequently the efficiency of enzymatic hydrolysis was 74.2% by mass.
-The combined ultrasound and supercritical CO2 pretreatment increased the amount of fermentable sugars after enzymatic hydrolysis by 16% by mass compared to the pretreatment with only ultrasound.
+In the pretreatment with only supercritical CO2??the amount of fermentable sugar increased 2.8 times compared to the untreated sugar cane bagasse and consequently the efficiency of enzymatic hydrolysis was 74.2% by mass.
+The combined ultrasound and supercritical CO2??pretreatment increased the amount of fermentable sugars after enzymatic hydrolysis by 16% by mass compared to the pretreatment with only ultrasound.
 These results lead to conclusion that the combined ultrasound and supercritical CO2 pretreatment is an efficient and prospective alternative for pretreatment of lignocellulose-containing raw materials at relatively low temperatures without the use of hazardous solvents.

-Sulfite pretreatment to overcome recalcitrance of lignocellulose (SPORL; 82-85) is an efficient approach in the pretreatment of woody biomass (both hardwoods and softwoods).
-SPORL is efficient at 160–190 °C for 10–30 min.
+Sulfite pretreatment to overcome recalcitrance of lignocellulose (SPORL;??82-85) is an efficient approach in the pretreatment of woody biomass (both hardwoods and softwoods).
+SPORL is efficient at 160???190 ??C for 10???30 min.
 The sulfite addition increases the medium pH value, which consequently results in the synthesis of lower quantities of fermentation inhibitors.
 The partial sulfonation of lignin by sulfite ensures wood softening, which considerably reduces energy demand for pretreatment.
 Comparison between acid-catalyzed steam explosion and SPORL shows that SPORL energy efficiency is about 30-fold higher.
 Enzymatic hydrolysis of softwood substrates pretreated by SPORL with enzyme loading of 15 FPU/g cellulose was approx. 95% by mass within only 48 h.

 Microwaves also have application in the pretreatment of lignocellulose-containing raw materials.
 Many investigations have pointed out that microwaves cause localized heating of feedstock leading to disruption of lignocellulose structure, making cellulose and hemicellulose more accessible for enzymatic hydrolysis.
-Su et al. studied the effects of microwave treatment on the Taiwan sorghum liquor waste.
+Su??et al.??studied the effects of microwave treatment on the Taiwan sorghum liquor waste.
 Results of this research indicate that reducing sugar yield was considerably higher than of the untreated waste.

 Ultrasonic treatment of solutions has a potential use as an alternative technology, and it has been used for the extraction of cellulose, hemicellulose and lignin.
 Ultrasonic waves create pressure differences (cavitation) within a solution for the enhancement of physical and chemical processes.
-Bussemaker and Zhang extensively wrote about the effect of ultrasound on the lignocellulosic biomass as pretreatment for biorefinery applications.
+Bussemaker and Zhang??extensively wrote about the effect of ultrasound on the lignocellulosic biomass as pretreatment for biorefinery applications.

 Biological pretreatment of raw materials that contain lignocellulose

 In comparison to most of other pretreatments used, biological pretreatments are considered as environmentally friendly processes, since they do not employ chemicals, energy input is relatively low, there are no corrosion-related problems, no waste stream, and production of inhibitors is on the lowest level.
 In these pretreatments, microorganisms like brown, white and soft rot fungi degrade lignin and hemicellulose, but they are not effective in cellulose disruption.
 However, the rate of lignocellulose hydrolysis in biological processes is very low.
-The pretreatment of corn stover, wheat and soybean straw, switchgrass and hardwood by Ceriporiopsis subvermispora was studied by Wan and Li .
-After an 18-day pretreatment, C. subvermispora was capable of delignifying corn stover, switchgrass and hardwood by using enzymes manganese peroxidase and laccase.
+The pretreatment of corn stover, wheat and soybean straw, switchgrass and hardwood by??Ceriporiopsis subvermispora was studied by Wan and Li .
+After an 18-day pretreatment,??C. subvermispora was capable of delignifying corn stover, switchgrass and hardwood by using enzymes manganese peroxidase and laccase.
 In this enzymatic hydrolysis, glucose yields were 56.50, 37.15 and 24.21% by mass, respectively, which is 2- to 3-fold higher than those observed with the untreated feedstocks.
-A further increase of glucose yield (by 10–30% by mass) was obtained when fungal pretreatment time was prolonged to 35 days.
+A further increase of glucose yield (by 10???30% by mass) was obtained when fungal pretreatment time was prolonged to 35 days.
 On the contrary, fungal pretreatment did not increase cellulose digestibility from wheat and soybean straw.

 Biological pretreatment also includes the use of enzymes for hydrolysis of raw lignocellulosic materials.
 The overall bioprocess efficiency depends on the rate of lignocellulosic feedstock hydrolysis into fermentable sugars.
 Cellulases perform enzymatic hydrolysis of cellulose, so that yeasts or bacteria can then ferment the obtained reducing sugars into ethanol.
-In the hydrolysis of cellulose at least three major groups of cellulases take part: endoglucanases (attack regions of low crystallinity in the cellulose fibre creating free chain ends), exoglucanases (cellobiohydrolases; degrade the molecule further by removing cellobiose units from the free chain ends) and β-glucosidases (hydrolyze cellobiose to produce glucose).
+In the hydrolysis of cellulose at least three major groups of cellulases take part: endoglucanases (attack regions of low crystallinity in the cellulose fibre creating free chain ends), exoglucanases (cellobiohydrolases; degrade the molecule further by removing cellobiose units from the free chain ends) and ??-glucosidases (hydrolyze cellobiose to produce glucose).
 Enzymatic hydrolysis can be actually divided into two stages: primary and secondary.
 Primary hydrolysis stage involves the action of endoglucanases and exoglucanases on the surface of solid substrate, resulting in the release of oligosacharides (up to 6 glucose units in chain) into liquid phase.
-Secondary hydrolysis stage includes further hydrolysis of oligosacharides to cellobiose (by cellobiohydrolase) and glucose (by β-glucosidases).
+Secondary hydrolysis stage includes further hydrolysis of oligosacharides to cellobiose (by cellobiohydrolase) and glucose (by ??-glucosidases).

 The accessibility of cellulose to enzymatic hydrolysis depends on the xylan removal from lignocellulose by using xylanases.
 Xylan does not have the tightly packed crystalline structure like cellulose and therefore it is more susceptible to enzymatic hydrolysis.
-The complete hydrolysis of xylan requires the cooperative action of the following enzymes: endo-1,4-β-xylanase, β-xylosidase, α-arabinofuranosidase and α-glucuronidase.
-Esterases act upon the ester linkages between xylose units of the xylan and acetic acid (acetyl xylan esterase) or between arabinose side chain residues and phenolic acids such as ferulic acid (ferulic acid esterase) and p-coumaric acid (p-coumaric acid esterase; 44).
+The complete hydrolysis of xylan requires the cooperative action of the following enzymes: endo-1,4-??-xylanase, ??-xylosidase, ??-arabinofuranosidase and ??-glucuronidase.
+Esterases act upon the ester linkages between xylose units of the xylan and acetic acid (acetyl xylan esterase) or between arabinose side chain residues and phenolic acids such as ferulic acid (ferulic acid esterase) and??p-coumaric acid (p-coumaric acid esterase;??44).
 Several species of bacteria and fungi are able to produce cellulases and hemicellulases.
-Among these microorganisms, Trichoderma reesei was mentioned as the most efficient cellulose-hydrolysing organism.
+Among these microorganisms,??Trichoderma reesei was mentioned as the most efficient cellulose-hydrolysing organism.

 Lignin is closely bound to cellulose and therefore it is not accessible for cellulases.
 The main characteristic of lignin degradation is the action of peroxidases where lignin peroxidase (also called ligninase) and manganese peroxidase (also called Mn-dependent peroxidase) are the two major enzymes.
-These enzymes were discovered in Phanerochaete chrysosporium and they are called true ligninases because of their high redox potential.
+These enzymes were discovered in??Phanerochaete chrysosporium and they are called true ligninases because of their high redox potential.
 Lignin peroxidase oxidizes nonphenolic lignin substructures (by taking out one electron) and produces cation radicals, which are further chemically degraded.

 Laccase (benzenediol oxygen oxidoreductase) also takes part in the lignin degradation which is synthesized by the broad variety of white rot fungi.
 It has a capacity for complete lignin hydrolysis alone or in combination with other peroxidases.
 Laccases catalyze the oxidation of phenolic units in lignin (consequently molecular oxygen is reduced to water) as well as phenolic substances and aromatic amines to radicals.
 Phenolic substances (strictly related to lignin or lignin derivatives) as well as nonlignin substances and extracts from different resources stimulate lacasse synthesis.

-Enzymatic hydrolysis is highly specific and it occurrs in milder reaction conditions (e.g. pH=5 and temperature below 50 ºC) with lower energy consumption and environmental impact than the acid hydrolysis of lignocellulose.
+Enzymatic hydrolysis is highly specific and it occurrs in milder reaction conditions (e.g. pH=5 and temperature below 50 ??C) with lower energy consumption and environmental impact than the acid hydrolysis of lignocellulose.
 It also gives high glucose yield with low byproduct formation, which is favourable for further use of hydrolysate in fermentation.
 Enzymatic hydrolysis does not cause the corrosion problems.
 The final product of enzymatic hydrolysis (glucose) inhibits the enzyme activity and therefore it has to be removed immediately after formation to reduce its impact on the hydrolysis kinetics.
-Different approaches have been examined to reduce the glucose inhibition by hydrolysis such as the use of high enzyme concentrations, the addition of β-glucosidases during hydrolysis, and sugar removal during hydrolysis by ultrafiltration or simultaneous saccharification and fermentation (SSF; 38,96).
+Different approaches have been examined to reduce the glucose inhibition by hydrolysis such as the use of high enzyme concentrations, the addition of ??-glucosidases during hydrolysis, and sugar removal during hydrolysis by ultrafiltration or simultaneous saccharification and fermentation (SSF;??38,96).
 Substrate concentration has a crucial impact on the initial rate and the yield of cellulose enzymatic hydrolysis.
 Increase of low substrate concentration increases yield and hydrolysis rate.
 Although cellulase price has been reduced more than a 10-fold in the last decades, it still represents more than 20% of bioethanol production costs from lignocellulosic feedstocks.
 Since cellulases remain active after hydrolysis, their recycling could be useful and economically feasible approach.
 Therefore, various methods for enzyme recycling (e.g. sedimentation followed by ultrafiltration or microcentrifugation, cation exchange chromatography, readsorption and immobilization) have been studied.

 Bioethanol Production from Raw Materials That Contain Sugar

-The most employed microorganism for bioethanol production from sugar-containing feedstocks is Saccharomyces cerevisiae due to its capacity to degrade sucrose into hexoses (glucose and fructose).
-The cells of S. cerevisiae require small amounts of oxygen for fatty acid and sterol synthesis during bioethanol production, so aeration is an important bioprocess parameter.
-S. cerevisiae does not tolerate higher sugar and salt concentrations in the medium or higher temperatures.
+The most employed microorganism for bioethanol production from sugar-containing feedstocks is??Saccharomyces cerevisiae??due to its capacity to degrade sucrose into hexoses (glucose and fructose).
+The cells of??S. cerevisiae require small amounts of oxygen for fatty acid and sterol synthesis during bioethanol production, so aeration is an important bioprocess parameter.??S. cerevisiae??does not tolerate higher sugar and salt concentrations in the medium or higher temperatures.
 Cane molasses media have the highest osmolarity as a consequence of medium sugar and salt concentrations, which negatively affects ethanol synthesis.
-Numerous studies have searched for S. cerevisiae strains with higher salt and temperature tolerance.
-Yeast Schizosaccharomyces pombe is also used in bioethanol production since it tolerates high osmotic pressures (high salt concentrations) and high solid content.
-In bioethanol production the possibility of using other microorganisms such as Zymomonas mobilis, Klebsiella oxytoca, Escherichia coli, Thermoanaerobacter ethanolicus, Pichia stipitis, Candida shehatae, Mucor indicusetc. was also investigated.
-However, adequate alternative to S. cerevisiae still has not been found.
+Numerous studies have searched for??S. cerevisiae strains with higher salt and temperature tolerance.
+Yeast??Schizosaccharomyces pombe is also used in bioethanol production since it tolerates high osmotic pressures (high salt concentrations) and high solid content.
+In bioethanol production the possibility of using other microorganisms such as??Zymomonas mobilis, Klebsiella oxytoca, Escherichia coli, Thermoanaerobacter ethanolicus, Pichia stipitis, Candida shehatae, Mucor indicus,??etc. was also investigated.
+However, adequate alternative to??S. cerevisiae still has not been found.

 The Melle-Boinot process is the typical process for bioethanol production in batch fermentation.
-It consists in broth preparation (pH adjustment, 14–22% by mass) and sterilization followed by yeast fermentation.
+It consists in broth preparation (pH adjustment, 14???22% by mass) and sterilization followed by yeast fermentation.
 Fermented broth goes through the centrifugal separation, whereas the liquid part of the broth moves on to ethanol separation stage (usually distillation) and the yeast is recycled for the next fermentation in order to achieve higher cell concentrations.

 Fed-batch process requires low initial substrate concentrations and yeast cells are separated from the broth which is then distilled.
 After bioreactor and broth preparation processes, separated yeast cells are usually used for a new fed-batch process of bioethanol production.
 This approach is the most common industrial technology in Brazil for bioethanol production because it can achieve the highest bioprocess volumetric productivity.
 In this bioprocess operational mode, the optimization of feeding process plays a critical role for increasing ethanol yield and productivity.